How To Create Contract Legal Relations

 - the item value for that percentage of completion.

 It is important to note that this provision details how the contractor will assess the completeness of a milestone.
-Additionally, counsels to both parties can agree to include as part of the provision a method by which disputes over completion of milestones and payment for them can be handled without resorting to litigation.
+Additionally, counsels to both parties can agree to include as part of the provision a method by which disputes over the completion of milestones and payment for them can be handled without resorting to litigation

 3. Project Plan Alteration :

-The provision prescribes the procedures that the contractor may take in order to notify you of any changes to the original project, budget, and/or schedule that the builder or contractor will need to adjust as a result of the changed building plans.
+The provision prescribes the procedures that the contractor may take to notify you of any changes to the original project, budget, and/or schedule that the builder or contractor will need to adjust as a result of the changed building plans.
 It further includes the method by which the client can notify the contractor of any changes to the original specifications giving him time to reassess the costs that will be incurred as a result of the changed building plan.

 4. Time Schedule- Delay provision:

-Every project is characterized be uniqueness and it’s time bound.
-Since all projects are time bound, this provision typically insures that builders and contractors will be compensated for compensable events that delayed work on the project.
+Every project is characterized be uniqueness and it’s time-bound.
+Since all projects are time-bound, this provision typically insures that builders and contractors will be compensated for compensable events that delayed work on the project.
 These compensable events are commonly referred to as “force majeure” and “Acts of God” events.
 These are events seen to be beyond the control of the client or contractor.

-The reason for this is to ensure that there is a monetary value attached with every single act of delay such that each of the parties involved could act responsively to the demands of the job.
+The reason for this is to ensure that there is a monetary value attached to every single act of delay such that each of the parties involved could act responsively to the demands of the job.